-The most obvious financial benefit from going solar is reducing your electricity costs.
-When a solar system generates electricity, you buy less energy from your utility company.
-And, while your utility bill may not be eliminated entirely, you pay less for the energy generated by your solar system than you pay for energy generated by your utility.
+The most obvious financial benefit of going solar is reducing your electricity costs.
+When your solar system generates electricity, you pay Braggawatt a low contracted price per kWh, which means you buy less energy from your utility company.
+And while you won’t eliminate your energy bill entirely, you will pay less for the energy generated by your solar panel system.

-The Solar Investment Tax Credit allows tax-paying businesses to deduct 30 percent of their installed solar system cost from their federal income taxes.
+The Solar Tax Credit allows tax-paying businesses to deduct 30 percent of their installed solar system cost from their federal income taxes.
 That means a dollar-for-dollar federal income tax reduction the year the system is installed and beyond.

-The ITC will remain at 30 percent until 2020, when it will drop to 26 percent.
+This Solar Panel Tax Credit will remain at 30 percent until 2020, when it will drop to 26 percent.
 It will continue to drop through 2022, when it will settle at 10 percent.
 Don’t wait, going solar now is better for your bottom line!

 Learn more about the ITC

 Depreciation is an income tax deduction that allows taxpayers to recover some of the investment cost for certain types of equipment.
-Solar systems qualify for accelerated depreciation, helping you invest in your property rather than your local utility.
+Solar energy systems qualify for accelerated depreciation, helping you invest in your own property rather than your local utility.

 As a taxpayer, you will be allowed a depreciation deduction for your solar system by meeting the following requirements: